 |Home | Clinical | About Us | Support | Publications|

-We have published a string of encouraging results in respected scientific journals, supporting our claims and validating our approach.
+We have published a string of encouraging results in respected scientific journals, supporting our claims and validating our approach in preclinical studies.

 Each article has been evaluated by professional knowledgeable reviewers before they have been accepted for publication.